vaidasj/tp-slides/src/06-cop-jpa.md

   - otherwise free memory will end soon, since entities loaded by EntityManager are being cached
 - EntityManager is not **thread-safe**
   - different threads must use different EntityManagers
-- It is the responsibility of the application to insure that an instance is managed by only a single EntityManager
+- It is the responsibility of the application to ensure that an instance is managed by only a single EntityManager
 - **So, one global EntityManager per whole system is not a solution**

 ## Unmanaged and Managed Persistence Contexts